The current combined view for Myanmar is avoid. Check the official advisory for the exact areas and restrictions before making any travel decision.

 Myanmar danger summary

-Myanmar is currently rated avoid by countrysignal.
+The current combined view for Myanmar is avoid.
 A civil war has raged since the 2021 military coup, with the junta fighting resistance forces and ethnic armies across much of the country.
 Fighting, conscription sweeps and internet shutdowns affect wide areas.
 Many regions are off-limits and emergency help is scarce outside the main cities.
 This page reflects live data and updates as the situation changes.
 It is information, not official travel advice; always check your government's guidance before you travel.

 Risk at a glance